Mermaids Story Analysis: Plot Summary & Character Arcs

-Quick Plot Summary: Mermaids is a Comedy, Drama, Romance film that brings laughter through sharp writing and comedic timing, providing amusement while touching on deeper societal themes.
-This summary provides a scannable look at the movie's central conflict and narrative structure.
+Quick Plot Summary: Released in 1990, Mermaids is a Comedy, Drama, Romance film directed by Richard Benjamin.
+The narrative brings laughter through sharp writing and comedic timing, providing amusement while touching on deeper societal themes.
+This summary provides a scannable look at the movie's central conflict involving Cher.

 Story Breakdown